mcmire/dotfiles/README.md

 to figure out how you want to customize it!
 Spend some time going through the files, particularly the zsh configuration located in `zshrc`, `zshenv`, and `zsh/`, as well as the tmux config located at `tmux.conf`.
 Everything should serve a purpose.
-If you don't need it, don't be afraid to toss it out.
+If you don't need it, don't be afraid to toss it out!

 Finally, update this README to match any changes you end up making.
 Who knows — you might inspire someone else to create their own dotfiles repo!